Explore Science-first Philosophy

 This is about epistemology — how we humans describe reality using words.

-In 30 Philosophers, I explore the evolution of this idea — from the unknowable Dao, to Hume’s logic, to Kant’s filtered reality, and beyond.
-In Chapter 18, I introduce the Idea of Ideas — because that’s the point in the evolution where we needed a common set of words to explain the rest of the story.
+30 Philosophers explores the evolution of this idea — from the unknowable Dao, to Hume’s logic, to Kant’s filtered reality, and beyond.
+Chapter 18 introduces the Idea of Ideas — because that’s the point in the evolution where it’s needed, when a common set of words is needed to explain the rest of the story.

 • Empirical ideas describe reality directly — confirmed by observation or measurement.